mavas/tensorflow-certificate/README.md

 This repository is just for some job-seeking; it's made for recruitors, circa January 2022.

-This repository contains notebooks for all the references spoken about below.
+This repository contains my notebooks for attempting to complete the official TensorFlow certification.

 <!---## The official TensorFlow Certificate is gold here